dymmond/esmerald/docs/en/docs/directives/directives.md

 ## Built-in Esmerald directives

 Starting a project can be troublesome for some people mostly because there questions about the structure of the files and folders and how to maintain the consistency.
-This was mentioned in the [Esmerald scaffold](../examples.md).

 A lot of people cannot be bothered with running cookiecutters and go straight to their own design.